Carreau/phd-dissertation/parts/roleofactin.rst

 ..
 4

-The assembly mechanism that allow to go from single monomers of actin (also refer to as G-actin) to actin filament (also refer as F-actin) need to be well understood to explain the different networks structures actin filaments can create in presence of other proteins.
+The assembly mechanism that allow to go from single monomers of actin (also refer to as G-actin for globular actin) to actin filament (also refer as F-actin) need to be well understood to explain the different networks structures actin filaments can create in presence of other proteins.

 The polymerisation of ATP/ADP actin monomer to form an actin filament need to go through the step of forming an actin proto-filament which is constituted of